‘Trash Collectors' of the Air: The Tool That Could Help Save the Planet

 “It turns out that the results are sort of mixed which is one of the things that surprised us.
 On the one hand, yes, thousands of these plants operating do measurably or noticeably reverse the trend of rising CO2 and draw down a massive amount of CO2 from the atmosphere,” he explained.

 But on the other hand, “It’s mixed,” Hanna said.
 “Because the temperature, the actual climate response, is quite small.
-Trillions of dollars directed to Direct Air Capture plants, 70 years of operating, everything is rosy and nothing goes wrong, and yet the temperature difference is only one or two degrees Celsius by (the year) 2100.”
+Trillions of dollars directed to Direct Air Capture plants, 70 years of operating, everything is rosy and nothing goes wrong, and yet the temperature difference is only 0.1 or 0.2 degrees Celsius by (the year) 2100.”

 Meaning DAC systems aren’t the only answer, rather part of a potential solution.
 Other efforts like renewable energy sources and other decarbonizing efforts would need to be in place as well, Hanna says.